kumarthokala1902/terraform-project-code/README.md

 8. helm_values.tf file:

-  - This YAML config enables an NGINX ingress so you can access the OLake UI through  olake.local.
+  - This YAML config enables an NGINX ingress so we can access the OLake UI through  olake.local.
   - It exposes the app’s UI service on port 8000 within the cluster using ClusterIP.
   - It also sets up persistent storage (10Gi) so data isn’t lost when pods restart.

 9. cloud_init.yaml file:

-  - Your user_data (cloud-init) must install Docker, kubectl, minikube, helm and start minikube.
+  - the user_data (cloud-init) must install Docker, kubectl, minikube, helm and start minikube.
 Example minimal cloud-init.yaml

 10. output.tf file: